 Who Was Jeannette Rankin?

-Jeannette Rankin was born near Missoula, Montana on June 11, 1880.
-She successfully fought for a woman's right to vote in Washington State and Montana and was elected to the U.S. House of Representatives in 1916.
-The first woman to serve in the U.S. Congress, during her two separate terms Rankin helped pass the 19th Amendment and was the only Congressperson to vote against both WWI and WWII.
-She died in 1973.
+Jeannette Rankin successfully fought for a woman's right to vote in Washington State and Montana and was elected to the U.S. House of Representatives in 1916.
+The first woman to elected to the U.S. Congress, during her two separate terms Rankin helped pass the 19th Amendment and was the only Congressperson to vote against both WWI and WWII.

-Politician, member of the U.S. House of Representatives and social activist Jeannette Rankin was born on June 11, 1880, near Missoula, Montana.
-Jeannette Rankin made history as the first woman to serve in the U.S. Congress.
+Rankin was born on June 11, 1880, near Missoula, Montana.
 One of seven children, she was the daughter of a rancher and a schoolteacher.
 After earning a degree in biology in 1902 from the University of Montana, Rankin followed in her mother's footsteps briefly, working as a teacher.
-Jeanette Rankin tried several more careers, including seamstress and social worker.
+Rankin tried several more careers, including seamstress and social worker.

 First Female in Congress